 Don’t be scared of mounting your Rachio outdoors.
 It’s wrapped in a weatherproof cover and can easily withstand harsh environments.

-RainMachine is integrable with weather stations and it delivers accurate weather reports.
+RainMachine is integrable with weather stations, and it delivers accurate weather reports.
 The company claims to provide around 80% on savings.

-RainMachine is not good at setting schedules and sometimes, it has trouble changing them.
+RainMachine is not good at setting schedules, and sometimes, it has trouble changing them.
 RainMachine requires you to create schedules since it can’t do it on its own.
 You need to tell the sprinkler controller which days to water and set the length of the processes.

 5. Mobile Application

 What we need to write about now is the mobile applications of Rachio and RainMachine.
-If these two have bad mobile apps, the user experience will be low and people will look for alternative sprinkler controllers.
+If these two have bad mobile apps, the user experience will be low, and people will look for alternative sprinkler controllers.

 Since we mostly use our apps to control, monitor and schedule our irrigation system controllers, it’s essential for both devices to have functional iOS and Android apps.

-Rachio’s mobile application works quite well and it’s free of bugs.
+Rachio’s mobile application works quite well, and it’s free of bugs.
 We’ve never encountered the mobile application glitching, crashing or freezing.
 It’s well-structured, easy to navigate and intuitive.

 The mobile application of Rachio offers some great features and flexibility.
-While setting schedules and customizing your sprinkler controller, it’s better to allow the device to automate everything without you interfering since it’s the best option to save maximum amounts of water.
+While setting schedules and customising your sprinkler controller, it’s better to allow the device to automate everything without you interfering since it’s the best option to save maximum amounts of water.

-We’ve activated all of the smart features (Smart Cycle and Weather Intelligence) and Rachio offered a plan of its own which seemed to be a bit off.
+We’ve activated all of the smart features (Smart Cycle and Weather Intelligence), and Rachio offered a plan of its own which seemed to be a bit off.
 After a week of testing, the grass looked quite healthy and green.

 The interface of the mobile application is one of the most user-friendly and intuitive ones we’ve tested.
 The homepage of the app shows all sorts of things including local weather, forecast (five-day), watering schedules, and zones.

 RainMachine’s mobile application is superb.
-It’s clean, functional, easy to use and well-built.
+It’s clean, functional, comfortable to use and well-built.
 We’ve never the app bugging, crashing, freezing or glitching.
 It’s well-structured and intuitive so you’ll have zero trouble finding what you came looking for.

 The interface of the mobile application is simple and shows some interesting insights.
 It displays the local weather, forecast, rain amount, next watering cycle, temperature, devices and zones.

 There’s also a section for the zones where you can check the configuration.
 What people love about the app is the ‘restriction’ feature that works smoothly.
-For instance, if you live at a place where the weather is easily predictable, you set a thing like, ‘don’t water in February’ or ‘don’t water on Wednesday’.
+For instance, if you live in a place where the weather is easily predictable, you set a thing like, ‘don’t water in February’ or ‘don’t water on Wednesday’.

 The application itself isn’t as good as Rachio’s.
-It doesn’t offer much guidance and you’ll need the user’s manual to find all the hidden gems.
+It doesn’t offer much guidance, and you’ll need the user’s manual to find all the hidden gems.